She heard a knock at her door. She struggled to take a breath as she saw the local police standing outside.

 Despite living in a predominantly Islamic land, Hannah was unafraid to leave her Muslim roots.
 She attends a nearby church where she is growing in her faith.
 She also brings home Christian brochures and books to help her quietly learn more about the truth of Jesus and share Him with others.

-Today you can help people like Hannah hear the Gospel, connect to an Underground Church and access biblical resources to help them grow in their faith.
+Today you can help people like Hannah hear the Gospel, connect to a persecuted church and access biblical resources to help them grow in their faith.

 One day Hannah’s son, Cameron, put some of her brochures in his backpack without her knowing it.
 While playing at school, his backpack came open and exposed the secret brochures.
 The wind carried them around the schoolyard and into the hands of many curious children.
 The children were alarmed by the Christian content and went to the school principal.
 The principal went to the police.